k4zmu2a/SpaceCadetPinball/CONTRIBUTING.md

+# Issues
+Don’t forget to mention game version, which release or branch it came from.\
+Source port issues are handled in their respective repositories.

+# Pull request
 No source ports in main repository.\
 I have no way to test and maintain most of them.\
 The best I can do is to add a link.